nerc-project/nerc-docs/docs/get-started/cost-billing/how-pricing-works.md

 # How does NERC pricing work?

-!!! tip "As a new PI using NERC for the first time, am I entitled to any credits?"
+!!! question "As a new PI using NERC for the first time, am I entitled to any credits?"
     As a **new PI** using NERC for the first time, you might wonder if you get any credits.
 Yes, you'll receive up to **$1000** for **the first month only**.
 But remember, this credit **can not** be used in **the following months**.
 Also,